-Selling and distribution expenses increased by approximately RMB13.2 million or approximately 17.1% to approximately RMB90.5 million for FY2023 as compared to FY2022.
-The increase was mainly due to increased business trips and customer meetings.
+Selling and distribution expenses sightly decreased by approximately RMB4.6 million or approximately 5.1% to approximately RMB85.9 million for FY2024 as compared to FY2023.
+The increase was mainly the result of more efficient controls on overseas business travelling cost.